labianchin/12factor-en_US/presentation.md

 - Loose coupling to the attached deploy
 - Resources can be attached and detached to deploys at will, no code changes

-.hidden[
+.center.fixsize[ ![](http://12factor.net/images/attached-resources.png) ]

+???

 - Possible to use a fake service for testing
-]

-.center.fixsize[ ![](http://12factor.net/images/attached-resources.png) ]
+- Easy to change database servers or e-mail providers

 HIGH importance